 No qualifying children

-Even if you do not have any qualifying children, you may still be eligible for the EITC if you meet all of the applicable rules, and you (or your spouse if filing a joint return) were at least age 25 but under age 65 at the end of the year.
+Even if you do not have any qualifying children, you may still be eligible for the EITC if you meet all of the applicable rules and you (or your spouse if filing a joint return) were at least age 19 at the end of the year.

 2020 EITC amounts